 1 Tbs prepared Dijon mustard or 1/4 tsp mustard powder

-- Put all the ingredients (except start with only 1/4 cup of the oil) in a pint sized mason jar or other container or bowl and blend until the yolk thickens and the color brightens.
+Put all the ingredients (except start with only 1/4 cup of the oil) in a pint sized mason jar (if using the immersion blender) or other container or bowl and begin blending.

-- Add the remaining 1/2 cup of oil in a slow steady stream while continuing to blend.
-Watch as the mayo magically emulsifies into a creamy, yummy concoction.
+Add the remaining 1/2 cup of oil in a slow steady stream while continuing to blend.
+Watch as the mayo magically emulsifies into a creamy concoction.
+That’s it!

-Note: This mayo will last for up to 2 weeks in the refrigerator.
+Note: This mayo will last for a week in the refrigerator.